-Good bitterness is like eating 70% dark chocolate, smooth bittersweet with long aftertaste.
+A good bitterness is like eating 70% dark chocolate, smooth bittersweet with a long aftertaste.
 Whereas bad bitterness is like eating burnt BBQ wings, harsh, woody and charcoal like, typically from over extracted coffee.

-Dark roast coffee will tend to be more bitter than lighter roast coffee.
+Dark roast coffee will tend to be more bitter than light roast coffee.
 Also, Robusta is more bitter than Arabica coffee.

-We really enjoy the Dark Roast Liberica coffee in My Liberica, it’s a must have whenever we visit Johor.
-Lovely smooth bitterness hits on the first sip, then a long bittersweetness.
+We really enjoy the Dark Roast Liberica coffee in My Liberica, it’s a must-have whenever we visit Johor.
+Lovely smooth bitterness hits on the first sip, long bittersweetness & finishhhh.
 Absolutely memorable cup of coffee!

-If your coffee taste bitter and harsh, most likely you have over extracted the brew ☠️
+If your coffee tastes bitter and harsh, most likely you have over-extracted the brew ☠️

-PS: if your coffee still taste kinda bitter even with coarse grind, meaning it’s time to clean up your grinder!
+PS: if your coffee still tastes kinda bitter even with a coarse grind, meaning it’s time to clean up your grinder!

 Ripe coffee cherries = sweet coffee

 The sweetness in coffee is not like drinking teh tarik kinda sweet.
 It's more like eating an apple or ripe mango kind of sweetness, pretty subtle and delicate. 🍒🍑🍇🍎

 If you eat something sweet (candy, cake etc) before drinking coffee, you probably can't taste any coffee sweetness but rather the sugar itself.